Words have power, and that goes double for names – especially life coaching business names.

 After all, there was never anything groundbreaking about “Apple” – and the same importance should be given to your coaching name, too.

 So don’t get too hung up on the name.
-After all, that time could probably be far better spent utilising the best coaching platform to deliver some real value to your clients (no matter how cringe-worthy your business name may be!).
+After all, that time could probably be far better spent utilizing the best coaching platform to deliver some real value to your clients (no matter how cringe-worthy your business name may be!).